 The end result?
 Right now, you can’t change your name, but it’s an upcoming feature.

 Tencent Gaming is a Chinese company, and the game is being updated in China a little faster than the worldwide version.
-In the Chinese version of the game, update v0.4.0 includes a ‘Name ID’ card which you’re able to use once per day to change your name.
+In the Chinese version of the game, update v0.4.0 includes a ‘Name ID’ card which you’re able to use once to change your name.
+(Note we originally said once per day, but users aren’t seeing that).

 Update: Version 0.4.0 is now out, which brings with it an Update Reward to collect, which includes the ID badge, just as we see in the Chinese version screenshot above.
 The Rename Card, as it is called, allows you to change your name once per day.
 Hallelujah!